NREL/HPC/docs/Documentation/Resource_Management_System/index.md

 ## Access

 An [NREL HPC account](https://www.nrel.gov/hpc/user-accounts.html) is required to access Lex.
-To login to Lex, open a web browser to [https://hpcprojects.nrel.gov](https://hpcprojects.nrel.gov/login/?next=/).
-Login with your NREL HPC username and password.
+To log in to Lex, open a web browser to [https://hpcprojects.nrel.gov](https://hpcprojects.nrel.gov/login/?next=/).
+Log in with your NREL HPC username and password.
 An OTP token is not required to authenticate.

 ## Managing Users